History of Merseyrail: Burscough Curves

-The Burscough Curves were short rail chords linking the Ormskirk to Preston Line with the Manchester to Southport Line, enabling direct travel from Ormskirk and Preston to Southport.
-Regular passenger services ceased in 1962, and the tracks were removed.
-Reinstating the Burscough Curves would enable direct Preston-Southport and Ormskirk-Southport services, offering an alternative Liverpool-Southport route via Ormskirk.
-Network Rail has recommended further development of a strategy for their reinstatement.
-In a parliamentary debate on 27 April 2011, the transport minister expressed interest in discussing the curves' reinstatement with former Southport MP John Pugh.
+The Burscough Curves were short rail chords linking the Ormskirk-Preston line with the Manchester-Southport line, enabling direct travel from Ormskirk and Preston to Southport.
+Passenger service ended in 1962, and the tracks were removed.
+Reinstating the curves would enable direct Preston-Southport and Ormskirk-Southport service (offering an alternative Liverpool-Southport route via Ormskirk), and Network Rail has recommended development of a strategy to do so.
+During a 27 April 2011 parliamentary debate, the transport minister expressed interest in discussing the curves' reinstatement with former Southport MP John Pugh.

-The new Class 777 Merseyrail trains, capable of battery electric operation, may be considered for use on the Burscough Curves.
-Merseytravel's Long Term Strategy puts the opening of the curves in Network Rail's CP7 control period.
+The new Class 777 Merseyrail trains, capable of battery operation, may be considered for use on the Burscough Curves.
+Merseytravel's long-term strategy puts the opening of the curves in Network Rail's CP7 control period.